univention/univention-corporate-server/base/univention-doc/doc/index.rst

 `Web SVN access to UMC <https://forge.univention.org/websvn/listing.php?repname=dev&path=%2Fbranches%2Fucs-3.0%2Fucs%2Fmanagement%2Funivention-management-console%2F&#a163ea89c19c4eaaad2950435ff70dc08>`_

-When you have copied the files you should at least replace all occurances of *Univention Management Console*.
+When you have copied the files you should at least replace all occurrences of *Univention Management Console*.
 After that you can start writing your documentation.

 =========